dionleung14/Workday-Scheduler/README_DCL.md

 ### Additional comments and notes
 The creation of this website was made possible by using Bootstrap CSS Framework.

-> Collaborated in part with Louis, Yared, Marissa, and Zahra.
+> Collaborated in part with Louis and Brett.

 ```
 Special thanks to Bootstrap.
 Could not have done it without their never ending SUPPORT.